 Champion’s monograph nevertheless serves as an excellent case study for the intellectual history of the eastern Mediterranean in the late-fifth and early-sixth centuries.
 The clarity with which Champion teases apart strands of Neoplatonic and Christian thought will prove highly useful to students and scholars of late-antique philosophy, religion and intellectual history.

 1. Jennifer Hevelone-Harper, Disciples of the Desert: Monks, Laity and Spiritual Authority in Sixth-Century Gaza (Johns Hopkins UP, 2005).

-2. Edward Watts, “An Alexandrian Christian response to fifth-century Neoplatonic influence”, in A. Smith, Philosophy and Society in Late Antiquity (Swansea: Classical Press of Wales, 2005), pp. 215-29.
+2. Edward Watts, “An Alexandrian Christian response to fifth-century Neoplatonic influence”, in A. Smith, The Philosopher and Society in Late Antiquity (Swansea: Classical Press of Wales, 2005), pp. 215-29.

 3. PLRE II, “Zacharias (the Rhetor) 4”, pp. 1194-95.

 4. On the influence of apocalyptic thought, Edward Watts, “Winning the Intracommunal Dialogues: Zacharias Scholasticus’ Life of Severus”, Journal of Early Christian Studies 13.4 (2005), pp. 437-64; and “Creating the ascetic and sophistic mélange”, ARAM 19 (2007), pp. 153-64.